-5.1.
-Independent Directors
+5.1 Independent Directors

 - 5.1.1 An independent director of the Corporation must possess all the qualifications and none of the disqualifications of a regular director.
-He must be independent of Management, substantial shareholdings and material relations, whether it be business or otherwise, which could reasonably be perceived to impede the performance of independent judgment. - 5.1.2 An Independent Director refers to a person who ideally: - a.
-Is not or has not been a senior officer or employee of the covered company unless there has been a change in the controlling ownership of the company; - b.
-Is not, and has not been in the three years immediately preceding the election, a director of the covered company; a director, officer, employee of the covered company's subsidiaries, associates, affiliates or related companies; or a director, officer, employee of the covered company's substantial shareholders and its related companies; - c.
-Has not been appointed in the covered entity, its subsidiaries, associates, affiliates or related companies as Chairman "Emeritus", "Ex-Officio" Directors/Officers or Members of any Advisory Board, or otherwise appointed in a capacity to assist the Board in the performance of its duties and responsibilities within three years immediately preceding the his election;
+He must be independent of Management, substantial shareholdings and material relations, whether it be business or otherwise, which could reasonably be perceived to impede the performance of independent judgment. - 5.1.2 An Independent Director refers to a person who ideally: - 5.1.2.1 Is not or has not been a senior officer or employee of the covered company unless there has been a change in the controlling ownership of the company; - 5.1.2.2 Is not, and has not been in the three years immediately preceding the election, a director of the covered company; a director, officer, employee of the covered company's subsidiaries, associates, affiliates or related companies; or a director, officer, employee of the covered company's substantial shareholders and its related companies; - 5.1.2.3 Has not been appointed in the covered entity, its subsidiaries, associates, affiliates or related companies as Chairman "Emeritus", "Ex-Officio" Directors/Officers or Members of any Advisory Board, or otherwise appointed in a capacity to assist the Board in the performance of its duties and responsibilities within three years immediately preceding the his election;